 Section 5. (a) Commencing with the 2022-2023 school year, each local board of education in the state shall employ a mental health service coordinator.
-The coordinator shall be responsible for coordinating student mental health services

-- throughout the local school system with specific focus on Tier
+The coordinator shall be responsible for coordinating student mental health services throughout the local school system.
+Coordinators may not deliver intensive intervention strategies or services for the population of high risk students served by the local community mental health center as part of the school-based mental health collaboration with the Alabama Department of Mental Health.

-II students. - 3 (b) An individual hired as a coordinator shall 4 possess at least one of the following qualifications:
+- (b) An individual hired as a coordinator shall possess at least one of the following qualifications: - (1) Have a bachelor's degree in social work. - (2) Satisfy department qualifications for a school psychologist.

-- (1) Have a bachelor's degree in social work. - 6 (2) Satisfy department qualifications for a school counselor. - 8 (3) Satisfy department qualifications for a school 9 nurse. - (4) Have professional mental health experience, or have been licensed in a mental health occupation including, but not limited to, licensure as a licensed professional counselor or marriage and family therapist. - (5) Other qualifications as determined by the department and the Alabama Department of Mental Health. - (c) Within one year after being hired as a mental health service coordinator, an individual shall earn a school-based mental health certificate by successfully completing a certification program developed by the Alabama Department of Mental Health. - (d) On or before the last day of the 2022 fiscal year, and as requested thereafter, each local board of education shall complete and submit to the Alabama Department of Mental Health a needs assessment and resource map for the schools under the jurisdiction of the board.
-The assessment shall document the status of mental health for the entire school system and allow the local board of education to engage

-- in a quality improvement process to improve the provision of mental health resources to Tier II students within the school system. - 4 (e) The administration of this section shall be subject to appropriations made by the Legislature.
+- 1 (3) Satisfy department qualifications for a school counselor. - 3 (4) Satisfy department qualifications for a school nurse.

+- (5) Have professional mental health experience, or have been licensed in a mental health occupation including, but not limited to, licensure as a licensed professional counselor or marriage and family therapist. - (6) Other qualifications as determined by the department and the Alabama Department of Mental Health. - (c) Within one year after being hired as a mental health service coordinator, an individual shall earn a school-based mental health certificate by successfully completing a certification program developed by the Alabama Department of Mental Health. - (d) On or before the last day of the 2022 fiscal year, and as requested thereafter, each local board of education shall complete and submit to the Alabama Department of Mental Health a needs assessment and resource map for the schools under the jurisdiction of the board.
+The assessment shall document the status of mental health for the entire school system and allow the local board of education to engage in a quality improvement process to improve the provision of mental health resources within the school system. - (e) The administration of this section shall be subject to appropriations made by the Legislature.

 Section 6.
-The State Board of Education and the Alabama Department of Mental Health shall adopt rules and policies as applicable, appropriate, and necessary to implement this act.
+The State Board of Education and the

+Alabama Department of Mental Health shall adopt rules and

+policies as applicable, appropriate, and necessary to

+implement this act.

 Section 7.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+This act shall become effective on the

+first day of the third month following its passage and

+approval by the Governor, or its otherwise becoming law.